Logo

 What Are the Best Chinese Crypto Coins to Buy in 2026?

-Leading names by adoption, technology, and market cap include VeChain (Vet), Conflux (Cfx), Neo (Neo), Filecoin (Fil), and Nervos Network (Ckb).
-These cryptocurrencies demonstrate real utility and sustained development despite regulatory headwinds.
+Projects frequently discussed by market participants due to adoption, technology, and market capitalization include VeChain (Vet), Conflux (Cfx), Neo (Neo), Filecoin (Fil), and Nervos Network (Ckb).
+They are often evaluated on utility and ongoing development activity, while acknowledging regulatory and liquidity constraints that can still affect performance.

 Is Cryptocurrency Legal in China?

-Mainland China maintains bans on cryptocurrency trading and mining as of 2026, even as it supports blockchain for enterprise use cases.
-Hong Kong follows a separate framework that allows licensed crypto trading.
-Many teams operate globally while retaining substantial partnerships in China.
+Mainland China maintains bans on cryptocurrency trading and mining as of 2026, even while supporting blockchain for enterprise use cases.
+Hong Kong follows a separate framework that allows licensed crypto trading, and some teams operate across jurisdictions while maintaining business partnerships in China.

 How Can I Buy Chinese Crypto Coins?

-International investors can access China-linked assets on major exchanges such as Binance, Btcc, and Okx.
-For tokens like Neo and Ontology, platforms including Upbit may offer healthy liquidity.
-Always favor reputable venues and secure storage, ideally hardware wallets for significant holdings.
+International investors may access China-linked assets through major exchanges such as Binance, Btcc, and Okx, depending on regional availability and listing status.
+For example, certain tokens like Neo and Ontology may be available on platforms that support regional trading demand.
+Use reputable venues and secure storage practices, ideally hardware wallets for meaningful holdings.

 PlatformCommonly Available China-Linked Coins (Examples)Practical Notes